gerashegalov/rapids-shell/README.md

 ...
 ```

-## Using intergation test datagens
+## Using integration test datagens

 In pyspark based drivers one can use data generators from spark-rapids/integration-tests or run whole pytests.